ggonnella/textformats/manuals/TF-Spec_language.md

 `testdata`
 : Examples of valid and invalid text representation and parsed data

-Any other key at root level is ignored and reserved for use in future versions.
-A specification must contain at least a `datatypes` and/or an `include` entry to be valid.
-The syntax and purpose of each of the entries is explained in the next sections.
+Any other key at root level is currently ignored, but could be in use in future versions.
+A specification must contain at least a `datatypes` and/or an `include` section to be valid.
+The syntax and purpose of each of the sections is explained in the next sections.

 ## Organization of the specification